fedebotu/k-trains/README.md

 FileNotFoundError: No secrets files found.
 Valid paths for a secrets.toml file are: C:\Users\nyancat.streamlit\secrets.toml,
 ```
 You may follow [this guide](https://docs.streamlit.io/streamlit-community-cloud/deploy-your-app/secrets-management) for managing your own `secrets.toml` file.
 Moreover, if you do not use Gmail, you should modify the `email_notify` function, particularly at [this line](https://github.com/fedebotu/k-trains/blob/1a1f609600f870f09e3ef8fe4e692cc082fdb3cc/ktrains/notify.py#L49C1-L50C1).

+## Disclaimer
+Developers are not responsible for any misuse of this application.
+This application is for educational purposes only.
+Please use it at your own risk!

 ## Screenshots